 We arrange:

-• Arms, backs, and legs in another zone.
+- Arms, backs, and legs in a separate zone.

-• Cushions stacked away from the immediate work area.
+- Cushions away from the immediate work area.

-• Hardware in trays or shallow boxes, grouped by type.
+- Hardware in trays or shallow containers, grouped by type.

-I take photos of the layout and label them in our notes.
-From the perspective of a normal buyer, this kind of organization makes the rest of the process calmer.
-When a sofa design makes layout impossible in a standard living room, we record that as an assembly negative.
+I photograph the layout and label it in our notes.
+If a sofa design makes even basic part layout unrealistic in a standard living room, that counts against the assembly experience.

 Inventory and Hardware Verification